 One major pro of the Citi Rewards+ Card is that there’s no annual fee.
 That means any points earned are pure profit for the cardholder (assuming they pay their balance in full each month and avoid racking up interest).

 Max is glad that he doesn’t have to pay a yearly fee and notes that he generally tends to shy away from premium cards unless he can “use the full benefits” to make it worthwhile.

 Max says he signed up for the Citi Rewards+ Card in late 2019.
 At that time, Citi extended a zero-interest offer for one year.

-Now, new cardholders can enjoy a 0 percent intro APR for 15 months (from date of account opening) on purchases and balance transfers.
-After the introductory period, the card’s variable APR ranges from 15.74 percent to 25.74 percent.
+Now, new cardholders can enjoy a 0 percent intro APR for 15 months on both purchases and balance transfers.
+After the introductory period, the card’s variable APR ranges from 17.74 percent to 27.74 percent.

 Be aware that the card does charge an intro balance transfer fee of $5 or 3 percent of the transfer amount (whichever is greater) for transfers made within the first four months.
 That percentage increases to 5 percent for cardholders that transfer an amount after four months.

 While there may be cards with richer perks (and likely higher fees) out there, the Citi Rewards+ Card can help you maximize your everyday spending.
 You can quickly rack up points on supermarket purchases and at the pump while enjoying benefits like the round-up feature and 10 percent point redemption bonus.